-In this article we are going to learn how to create an updater script for Android or edit a script you already have.
-An updater script file is simply a text file that contains all the commands which tells the clockworldmod CWM what to do with a zip file.
-The updater script file is written with a scripting language.
+In this article, we are going to learn how to create an updater script for Android or edit a script you already have.
+An updater-script file is simply a text file that contains all the commands which tell the clockworldmod CWM what to do with a zip file.
+The updater-script file is written with a scripting language.

 To create an updater script you need Notepad++, It’s strongly recommended to use it instead of Notepad.
 You can download Notepad++ from here and install it on your PC.
 After downloading Notepad++, open it and from the File Menu select New, create the commands and create your own updater-script.

 We are not responsible for anything that could happen to your phone.
 If you don’t know what you are doing then go and make some searches.
 If you wanna go further do it at your own risk and don’t put the finger on us if something goes wrong.